3270io/3270Connect/docs/index.md

 ## Prior to Release 1: Known issues and short term planned changes

+### UPDATE: Version 1.0.4 has now been tagged as the first stable release

 1. <s>When running under concurrent mode with runtime and the volumes are high, the tactical logic to `sleep and retry` on issue no longer works.
 This is planed to be replaced with wait_for_field logic.</s> Done

 2. <s>When running under concurrent mode with no runtime, the ramp logic is not in place.</s> Fixed